Gravitational waves from two scalar fields unifying the dark sector with inflation: Final outlooks

 Our results demonstrate that the inflationary epoch was responsible for producing the dominant fraction of the gravitational-wave background, with additional but significantly weaker contributions generated during the transitions between inflation and radiation domination, radiation and matter domination, and finally the onset of the dark-energy-dominated epoch.

 Nevertheless, these subdominant contributions, while relatively suppressed, offer potential observational signatures of post-inflationary processes.

-Hence, we presented the energy density spectrum of gravitational waves, $\Omega_{\mathrm{GW}}(f)$, as a function of frequency and systematically compared it with the projected sensitivities of future ground- and space-based detectors, including LISA, BBO, Cosmic Explorer, Einstein Telescope, SKA, IPTA, and DECIGO.
+Hence, we presented the energy density spectrum of gravitational waves, $\Omega_{\mathrm{GW}}(f)$, as a function of frequency and systematically compared it with the projected sensitivities of future ground- and space-based detectors, including LISA, BBO, CE, ET, SKA, IPTA, and DECIGO.

 This comparison highlighted promising frequency regions and bounds in which the predictions of the two-scalar-field cosmological model could, in principle, be tested.
 Such comparisons emphasized that primordial gravitational-wave signals could serve as a powerful observational channel to test extensions of general relativity and multi-field inflationary scenarios.